-Long-term anticoagulation has become the norm in patients with atrial arrhythmias, and this patient group has come to account for a majority of procedures carried out for arrhythmia management.
+Long-term anticoagulation has become the norm in patients with atrial arrhythmias and this patient group has come to account for a majority of procedures carried out for arrhythmia management.
 As well as the long-term anticoagulant, these patients require additional anticoagulation with heparin during the procedure, creating a potential overlap of effects.
 Traditionally, percutaneous procedures carried out on patients requiring long-term anticoagulation were performed with interruption of the long-term agent, and the use of bridging heparin.
 This approach was associated with a high rate of adverse events, both thromboembolic and hemorrhagic.
-Randomized clinical trials, therefore, investigated uninterrupted anticoagulation with either vitamin K antagonists (VKA) or non-vitamin K antagonist oral anticoagulants (NOACs) vs. the traditional approach.
+Randomized clinical trials therefore investigated uninterrupted anticoagulation with either vitamin K antagonists or non-vitamin K antagonist oral anticoagulants (NOAC) versus the traditional approach.

-In the COMPARE trial, Di Biase et al. [27] showed that uninterrupted use of VKA was associated with significantly fewer thromboembolic and bleeding events when compared with interrupted anticoagulation with bridging heparin.
-In this randomized clinical trial with 1584 patients, the incidence of thromboembolic events was more than 15-fold higher in the interrupted group which also experienced more bleeding events [27].
-The guidelines adopted the concept of uninterrupted VKA for AF ablation and were more recently extended to include NOACs on the basis of three randomized clinical trials comparing uninterrupted NOACs and VKA for AF ablations (VENTURE-AF, RE-CIRCUIT, AXAFA AFNET) [28-30].
-These trials show that uninterrupted NOACs are safe, with rates of bleeding and thromboembolic events even lower than those for uninterrupted warfarin [28-30].
+In the COMPARE trial, Di Biase et al. showed that uninterrupted use of vitamin K antagonists was associated with significantly fewer thromboembolic events and bleeding when compared with interrupted anticoagulation with bridging heparin [27].
+In this randomized clinical trial of 1584 patients, the incidence of thromboembolic events was more than 15-fold higher in the interrupted group who also experienced more bleeding events [27].
+Guidelines adapted to the concept of uninterrupted vitamin K antagonists for AF ablation, more recently extended to NOACs on the basis of three randomized clinical trials comparing uninterrupted NOACs and vitamin K antagonists for AF ablations (VENTURE-AF, RE-CIRCUIT, AXAFA AFNET) [28-30].
+These trials combine to show that uninterrupted NOACs are safe, with rates of bleeding and thromboembolic events even lower than those for uninterrupted warfarin [28-30].